-Despite year-over-year revenue growth for the three and six months ended June 30, 2021, our segment profit has been impacted by the increased staffing of third-party call center support to meet the increased demand in our customer service center and growth in disputed transaction losses for the same reasons discussed above.
-This segment also experienced margin compression because some of our BaaS partnerships were structured based on a flat profit and therefore, our segment profit for these arrangements has not scaled with revenue growth.
+This segment also experiences margin compression because certain BaaS partnerships were structured based on a fixed profit and therefore, our segment profit for certain arrangements will not scale with revenue growth.
 BaaS is our newest channel of business and we remain focused on investing in it and exploring new partnership agreements moving forward.